codeworksacademy/vue-3-guide/src/resources/01-changes/05-transition.md

 This one is simple though I don't have any good explanation for why the core team decided to make this change...
 I find it simply frustrating...

-Transitions work off of simple CSS classes and follow a paticular three part naming convention.
+Transitions work off of simple CSS classes and follow a particular three part naming convention.
 The Vue `Transition` component and router handle adding and removing the appropriate classes so there is not much to change here.

 ``` css
 .basename-action-motion